mattthughes/Last-Trophy/README.md

 - Fixed front end guide bugs originally when I was trying to use the create view class, this did not work as the slug could not be found.
 I tried to make a new function with a request and recieving the guide id.
 This did not work as the fields were appearing as being null, in order to fix this I went back to the create view solution and changed the spelling from trophies to trophy which targeted the right slug and fixed this issue.
 - Fixed an error where the trophy  needed to be selected, to fix this I added a function called form valid, which would get the value of the primary key of the trophy I had clicked on, which set the trophy title to the one I clicked on which fixed this issue.
 - Fixed redirect error originally the create guide view was redirecting the user to the game form, which wasnt a good user experience (UX).
 To fix this I created a new function called get success url, and then used the function name to get the url and dot notation to get the trophy model and its slug.
 Which redirected the user to the page they were visiting which fixed this error.
+- Fixed update view error when I was trying to edit the current guide again the url was trying to access the same pathway.
+To fix this I changed the form pk from the trophy pk to the guide pk which fixed this issue.
 ## Deployment

 ## Credits